HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  7.3Mb
-      sub-directories of 1Mb or more:
-        doc       3.5Mb
-        extdata   1.2Mb
-        libs      1.4Mb
-    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘RUnit’